 Your Calendar will display your time usage in percentages at first glance, but you can look at the hours and minutes you spend in particular meetings and activities as well.
 Set goals on what you want to accomplish, like a certain number of hours spent at the park with your kids a week, and use your analytics to gauge your progress.

 Calendar analytics work so much better when your whole team is on board.
-Everyone’s Calendars will work together to make team meetings a breeze and office productivity reach all-time highs.
+Everyone’s Calendars will work together to make team meetings a breeze and office productivity increase.
 As a leader, you’ll be able to direct your employees so much better with personalized time analytics for each person.

 Make sure you’re scheduling those one-on-one meetings with your employees with regularity.
 Have them come prepared with their Calendar analytics.
 An overview is fine if they have personal family information included in their Calendar.
 Talk with them about how their time is being used and how they can improve.
 Perhaps they need a better morning schedule or to pick a closer restaurant for their next lunch break.